“I am humbled by my Salvatorian Family members who have set an example for renewing my response to an ongoing call to religious life."

-Now, as she concludes her second term as Provincial Leader for the Sisters of the Divine Savior North American Province, it’s clear Sr. Carol has embraced that lesson.
+When she concluded her second term as Provincial Leader for the Sisters of the Divine Savior North American Province in 2015, it was clear Sr. Carol embraced that lesson.
 As a member of the women religious branch of the international Salvatorian Family, she has worked closely with priests and brothers of the Society of the Divine Savior and Lay Salvatorian women and men in mission settings, vocation formation, as well as leadership.

 Sr. Carol says, “I am humbled by my Salvatorian Family members who have set an example for renewing my response to an ongoing call to religious life.
 And, for me, province leadership is clearly a service role.
 I have been entrusted to foster the life and mission of our Congregation, always mindful of our global presence.”

 During her 60 years as a vowed Salvatorian, Sr. Carol has taught in elementary and secondary schools, including her Milwaukee alma mater, Divine Savior High School — now known as Divine Savior Holy Angels (DSHA).
 She also served eight years with Milwaukee’s Justice and Peace Center before ministering for 18-years among impoverished people in São Paulo, Brazil.